javierdelapuente/paas-charm/docs/explanation/how-are-12-factor-principles-applied.rst

  - IX.
 Disposability.
 The twelve-factor app’s processes are disposable.
 This concept fits nicely in Kubernetes, that is the substrate used in Juju for the 12-Factor project.
 The application can be scaled and downscaled and the pods and containers can be restarted and recreated.
- - X. Dev/prod parity.
-Juju facilitates the dev/prod parity, as very similar environments can be created using Juju tooling.
-It is also up to the good processes and practices to close the gap between dev and prod.
+ - X. Development/production parity.
+Juju facilitates the devevelopment/production parity, as very similar environments can be created using Juju tooling.
+It is also up to the good processes and practices to close the gap between development and production.
  - XI.
 Logs.
 Taking advantage of `Pebble log forwarding <https://documentation.ubuntu.com/pebble/reference/log-forwarding/>`_ and the `Canonical Observability Stack <https://documentation.ubuntu.com/observability/>`_, the 12-Factor project in Charmcraft and Rockcraft provides the best tools and practices in observability.
 Following the 12-Factor principle,